axolotl-ai-cloud/axolotl/README.md

 wandb_name: # Set the name of your wandb run
 wandb_run_id: # Set the ID of your wandb run
 wandb_log_model: # "checkpoint" to log model to wandb Artifacts every `save_steps` or "end" to log only at the end of training

+# mlflow configuration if you're using it
+mlflow_tracking_uri: # URI to mlflow
+mlflow_experiment_name: # Your experiment name

 # Where to save the full-finetuned model to
 output_dir: ./completed-model